 - e.
 Accommodate risk assessments, vulnerability scans, and penetration tests of their server by Clarendon College-IT and take steps to mitigate the risks identified by these procedures. - f.
 Immediately report system compromises and other security incidents to the ISO. - 10.
 Internet connectivity is ubiquitous across the campus.
 Virtually all rooms and meeting spaces at Clarendon College are equipped with wired or wireless connectivity.
-Nevertheless, facility reservations do not necessarily include the right to use the College network for any and all purposes.
-Consistent with Acceptable Use Policy, the College cannot guarantee support of audio or video streaming by reserving parties. - a.
-Departments that accept facility reservation requests from external parties will ascertain the party's need for audio or video transmissions and consult with Clarendon College-IT about that need.
-To assure compliance with this provision, departments that administer building or room reservations should include the following (or similar) statement on all reservation applications and request forms: "Streaming of audio or video is not permitted from this facility without advance notice and consultation.
-The reserving party declares that it DOES / DOES NOT (circle one) wish to stream audio or video from this facility."
+Nevertheless, facility reservations do not necessarily include the right to use the College network.
+Consistent with the Acceptable Use Policy, the College cannot guarantee audio or video streaming support by reserving parties. - a.
+Departments that accept facility reservation requests from external parties will ascertain the party's need for audio or video transmissions and consult with Clarendon College-IT. - To assure compliance with this provision, departments administering building or room reservations should include the following (or similar) statement on all reservation applications and request forms: "Streaming of audio or video is not permitted from this facility without advance notice and consultation.
+The reserving party declares that it - DOES / DOES NOT (circle one) - wish to stream audio or video from this facility."